to Build Science of Education?

 If businessmen do not see any realistic and positive (for them, for society) outcomes of a project,

-they do not finance that project.
+they do not invest into that project.

-It looks like for businessmen colonizing Mars, or eradicating all diseases seems easier to do than providing high quality education to all students.
+than providing high quality education to all students.
 Isn’t this strange?

 One might ask, how do businessmen decide if a goal is achievable or not, if a mission is possible or not?